What is Civil Litigation?

-When thinking about the civil litigation definition, one must contrast a criminal defendant on trial as opposed to a civil defendant that is being for money damages or some other non-criminal sanction.
+When thinking about the civil litigation meaning, one must contrast a criminal defendant on trial as opposed to a civil defendant that is being for money damages or some other non-criminal sanction.

 What is the Civil Litigation Process?

-The basics of the civil litigation process include:
+The basics of the civil law process include:

 - Initial pleadings stage

 - Answers and Counterclaims